Enter the international MPE competition!

-- Participate in the new competition of exhibit modules for Mathematics of Planet Earth (MPE) and submit your exhibition modules!
-The best modules will be awarded and will enrich the successful MPE exhibition.
-There is a special prize for Africa-related exhibits!
+Submit your exhibition modules to participate in the new competition for Mathematics of Planet Earth (MPE).
+The best modules will be awarded and will be featured in the already successful MPE exhibition.
+There will be a special prize for Africa-related exhibits.

-Humankind has been curious about planet earth from its infancy and strived to understand the planet’s ecosystem and to organize civilisation in an analytical way.
+Humankind has been curious about planet earth from its infancy and has used mathematics to understand the planet’s ecosystem and to organize civilisation in an analytical way.
 Recently, it has become apparent to us that our planet is in danger due to global changes.
+To raise awareness of these changes an open and free exhibition with a worldwide scope has been devised by an international community of mathematicians and scientists.
+The modules of the “Mathematics of Planet Earth” Open Source exhibition can be reproduced and adapted by science museums and schools around the world.

-Mathematics of Planet Earth (MPE) is an initiative of mathematical sciences organizations around the world designed to showcase the ways in which the mathematical sciences can be useful in tackling our world’s problems.
+Mathematics of Planet Earth (MPE) is an initiative of mathematical science organizations from around the world designed to showcase the ways in which the mathematical sciences can be useful in tackling our world’s problems.
 The exhibition “Mathematics of Planet Earth” consists of modules submitted by the community.
-It started with a competition in the end of 2012 whose winning modules were presented at the official opening event of the first MPE exhibition in Paris in March 2013.
+It started with a competition in 2012, the winning modules from that competition were presented at the official opening event of the first MPE exhibition in Paris in March 2013.

-With the occasion of the Next Einstein Forum (NEF) Global Gathering; IMAGINARY, UNESCO, the International Mathematical Union (IMU), and the International Commission on Mathematical Instruction (ICMI) open this second international competition of exhibit modules to enrich the MPE exhibition.
+At the Next Einstein Forum (NEF) Global Gathering in March of 2016, it was announced that IMAGINARY, UNESCO, the International Mathematical Union (IMU), and the International Commission on Mathematical Instruction (ICMI) would open this second international competition of new exhibit modules to enrich the MPE exhibition.
 This competition aims to address the challenges in Africa, as well as in other regions of the world.

 1st prize: 5,000 USD